-The Company had no off-balance-sheet concentration of credit risk such as foreign exchange contracts, option contracts or other foreign currency hedging arrangements as of December 31, 2014 and 2013.
+The Company had no off-balance-sheet concentration of credit risk such as foreign exchange contracts, option contracts or other foreign hedging arrangements.

-o.
-Basic and diluted net income per share:
+n.
+Basic and diluted net loss per share:

-Basic net income per share is computed based on the weighted average number of shares of common stock outstanding during each year.
-Diluted net income per share is computed based on the weighted average number of shares of common stock outstanding during each year, plus dilutive common stock equivalents related to outstanding stock options and non-vested restricted stock, warrants and convertible debt.
+Basic net loss per share is computed based on the weighted average number of shares of common stock outstanding during each year.
+Diluted net loss per share is computed based on the weighted average number of shares of common stock outstanding during each year, plus dilutive common stock equivalents related to outstanding stock options, non-vested restricted stock, warrants and convertible debt.
 All common stock equivalents have been excluded from the calculation of the diluted net loss per common share because all such securities are anti-dilutive for all periods presented.
-The total weighted average number of shares related to the outstanding common stock equivalents excluded from the calculations of diluted net income per share was 602,740 and 611,700 for the years ended December 31, 2014 and 2013, respectively.
+The total weighted average number of shares related to the outstanding common stock equivalents excluded from the calculations of diluted net loss per share was 614,968 and 701,411 for the years ended December 31, 2012 and 2011, respectively.

 Stock-based awards to employees are recognized as compensation expense based on the calculated fair value on the date of grant.
 The Company determines the fair value of options using the Black-Scholes option pricing model.
 This model requires subjective assumptions, including future stock price volatility and expected term.

 The Company did not grant any options in 2012 or 2011.
 The Company assumed a 20% forfeiture rate on existing options for both years.
 The Company typically uses a 5-10% forfeiture rate for restricted stock and restricted stock units and adjusts both forfeiture rates based on historical forfeitures.
 Each restricted stock unit is equal to one share of Company stock and is redeemable only for stock.